xanathon/node-red-contrib-vector-robot/README.md

 In my first test I was able to get a carbon dioxide reading from one of my Netatmo sensors and if it is above 900 ppm, Vector tells me so, so I can let fresh air in.
 The possibilities are endless (Caveat: there seem to be connection timing problems, see at the end of this readme.
 Another caveat: one of the libraries is reported as outdated, I have to update it to a newer one).

 ## Installation into Node-RED

+Remark: There seem to be problems with reinstall that I encounter after changing stuff and try to reinstall.
+Wit initial installation you should be fine, but reinstallations may be problematic.
+I am wolrking on trying to resolve this.

 To install this from github you have (for now) to download the code as zip, unzip it and rename it from,